Introduction To Systems Thinking (For Practical People)

 If you can identify a system, you can improve it.

-Once you internalized a systems mindset, it’s time to personalize your theoretical knowledge from the previous chapters.
+Once you internalized the systems mindset, it’s time to personalize your theoretical knowledge from the previous chapters.
 Because so far, all of these ideas and concepts are rather abstract than spontaneously accessible in your day-to-day life.
 You need to enrich these abstract concepts by practical examples.
 To achieve this, re-read every chapter of this web guide and try to relate to your daily life.
 Here are some starting points:

 Systems Mapping: Sketch out at least one system from your day to day life.
 Identify its environment, its parts and their interactions in the form of flow.